hujhax/austin-improv-wiki/Performers/Caeriel Crestin.md

 	</table>
 </div>

-**Caeriel Crestin** is an improviser who is a graduate of, and works for, [[The Hideout Theatre]].
+**Caeriel Crestin** is an improviser who is a graduate of, and works for, [[Theatres/The Hideout Theatre|The Hideout Theatre]].
 He is the Hideout Registrar, Intern Coordinator, House Manager, and Instructor.

-He's also taken classes at [[The Institution Theater]] as well as the UCB Theatre in New York City.
+He's also taken classes at [[Theatres/The Institution Theater|The Institution Theater]] as well as the UCB Theatre in New York City.

 He is a regular cast member of the Flying Theater Machine.